scipy/scipy/doc/source/building/windows.rst

 .. code:: shell

-    python -m pip install wheel setuptools numpy>=1.14.0 Cython>=0.29.14 pybind11>=2.4.3 pytest pytest-xdist
+    python -m pip install wheel setuptools numpy>=1.14.5 Cython>=0.29.14 pybind11>=2.4.3 pytest pytest-xdist

 The last two are for using SciPy's test suite which is handy if you want to test some new change locally.

-Please note that this is a simpler procedure than what is used for the official binaries. **Your binaries will only work with the latest NumPy (v1.14.0dev and higher)**.
+Please note that this is a simpler procedure than what is used for the official binaries. **Your binaries will only work with the latest NumPy**.
 For building against older NumPy versions, see `Building Against an Older NumPy Version`_.

 Assuming that you are in the top of the SciPy repository directory where